zwettemaan/CRDT_UXP/mddocs/docs.md

 - It returns `true` when the launcher matches the rough async-mode heuristic after comments and quoted strings are stripped.
 - The current heuristic looks for common async forms such as `async function ...`, `async (...) => ...`, and similar async method shapes.
 - It is a heuristic based on observed InDesign behavior, not an Adobe-documented contract, and it is intentionally not a full JavaScript parser.
+- It is optional.
+The bridge APIs can be used without this preflight when you do not want the extra gate.

 ### `doUXPScript(scriptText, options)`